amt-donal-miles-gyasi/dev-jobs-web-app/README.md

 link https://fancy-caramel-b5efa9.netlify.app/

 ## Built with
--HTML 5
+- HTML 5
--CSS 3
+- CSS 3
--Javascript
+- Javascript

 ## Future Updates
 Need to work on the search bar overlay for the mobile view in CSS Need to fix the load more button.

 ### Useful resources
--youtube
+- youtube
--stackoverflow
+- stackoverflow

 ## Authors